nnstreamer/nnstreamer/Documentation/API-reference.md

 MachineLearning.Inference.Pipeline allows describing and executing GStreamer pipelines including NNStreamer elements.
 Note that MachineLearning.Training and MachineLearning.Service are implemented by other packages in this organization.

+This API's main target is Tizen, but it supports other OS as well.

+- [Implementation](https://github.com/nnstreamer/api/tree/main/c) (stable, since Tizen 5.5 M2)

 If you are writing Tizen applications in C/C++ along with neural network inferences, you are supposed to use Tizen Machine-Learning.Inference Native APIs.

 ### [Tizen Machine-Learning .NET API reference](https://docs.tizen.org/application/dotnet/guides/machine-learning/overview/)